adam-zhang-lcps/papers/oscillation-modeling.typ

 $ x = A cos(omega t + Phi) $ <basic-shm-model>

+As shown above, simple harmonic motion is modeled by a sinusoidal wave, where $A$ represents the amplitude of the oscillation, $omega$ represents the angular frequency, and $Phi$ represents the phase shift of the wave.
+As $A$ represents the amplitude of the oscillation, it represents the maximum distance away from equilibrium that the mass reaches (as $forall x in RR : cos(x) gt.not 1$), and depends solely upon the initial conditions (position and velocity).
+The angular frequency $omega$ is dependent upon the mass of the oscillating object and the stiffness of the spring, and is equal to $sqrt(k/m)$  @Meyers2024OscillatorKinematics.

 = Methods
 == Materials
 The following materials are required for this experiment.